ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt03_ray_traversal.md

     rayQueryEXT rayQuery;

     // If possible, use gl_RayFlagsSkipAABBEXT combined with gl_RayFlagsCullNoOpaqueEXT
-    // This will cull non opaque geometry and enable compiler optimizations. const uint flags = gl_RayFlagsCullNoOpaqueEXT | gl_RayFlagsSkipAABBEXT;
+    // This will cull non-opaque geometry and enable compiler optimizations. const uint flags = gl_RayFlagsCullNoOpaqueEXT | gl_RayFlagsSkipAABBEXT;

     // Upper 24 bits ignored, if is 0 when combined with acceleration structure cull mask, the instance is ignored